 On December 13, 2022, an amendment (the "December Amendment") to the Company's Articles of Incorporation, as amended, to increase the Company's authorized shares of common stock from 24,000,000 to 160,000,000, as adjusted for the reverse split, was approved at a special meeting of shareholders.
 The Series A Preferred Stock had the right to vote on such December Amendment on an as-converted to common stock basis.
 The shares of the Series B Preferred Stock were automatically voted in a manner that "mirrored" the proportions on which the shares of common stock (excluding any shares of common stock that were not voted) and Series A Preferred Stock were voted to increase the Authorized Shares.
 The December Amendment required the approval of the majority of the votes associated with the Company's outstanding stock entitled to vote on the proposal.
-Because the Series B Preferred Stock were automatically and without further action of the purchaser voted in a manner that "mirrored" the proportions on which the shares of common stock (excluding any shares of common stock that were not voted) and Series A Preferred Stock were voted on the December Amendment, abstentions by common stockholders did not have any effect on the votes cast by the holders of the Series B Preferred Stock.
-The Certificates of Designation for the Preferred Stock provides that the Preferred Stock have no voting rights other than the right to vote on the December Amendment and as a class on certain other specified matters, and, with respect to the Series B Certificate of Designation, the right to cast 2,500 votes per share of Series B Preferred Stock on the December Amendment
+Because the Series B Preferred Stock were automatically and without further action of the purchaser voted in a manner that "mirrored" the proportions on which the shares of common stock that were not voted) and Series A Preferred Stock were voted on the December Amendment, abstentions by common stock (excluding any shares of common stock that were not voted) and Series A Preferred Stock were voted on the December Amendment, abstentions by common stockholders did not have any effect on the votes cast by the holders of the Series B Preferred Stock.
+The Certificates of Designation for the Preferred Stock provides that the Preferred Stock have no voting rights other than the right to vote on the December Amendment and as a class on certain other specified matters, and, with respect to the Series B Certificate of Designation, the right to cast 2,500 votes per share of Series B Preferred Stock on the December Amendment.